Code-Institute-Submissions/ci-bloggy/README.md

 Only post creator (& superuser Admin) can edit a post.

-The form is exactly the same as outlined in [new post page](#new-post-page) section above.
+The form is exactly the same as outlined in [new post page](#new-post-page) section above but it is pre-filled with post data pulled from the database.

 ### Features Left to Implement